The leg and knee play crucial roles in the body.

-Leg and knee play crucial roles in the body.
-Leg contributes to keep the body balanced and supported while standing up.
-Knee locomotion joins the upper and lower legs together and provides the bending motion that allows us to walk.
+The leg contributes to keep the body balanced and supported while standing up.
+The knee locomotion joins the upper and lower legs together and provides the bending motion that allows us to walk.

 The few microcontroller based active/semi-active prosthetic knee joints available commercially, such as Otto Bock's prosthetic C-Leg, are extremely expensive and do not consider the uncertainties of the input sensory information.
 Therefore, they are only affordable by a few, and despite their high cost, they suffer from sensitivity to input uncertainty which could impact their performance.
 Hence, the motivation of this research is to design a cost-effective Active Prosthetic Knee (APK) with modular control/sensing architecture.
 The drive mechanism of the APK should be simple to enable easy maintenance and high robustness.